jongseo98/project/readme2.md

 ![image](https://user-images.githubusercontent.com/38205047/122651200-3e803a80-d172-11eb-86d3-e5e57cc47f2f.png)

+### -LINKER page uses Dark Mode which is trend thesedays.-

 # User Guideline For The Application LINKER
 This is an application that you can easily get movies recommended based on your personal information.
 We support 3 kinds of functions.
 - First, we basically recommend 10 best movies for anyone in our home page.